Substance abuse

-In 2010, about 5% of people (230 million) used an illicit substance.
+In 2010, about 5% of adults (230 million) used an illicit substance.
 Of these, 27 million have high-risk drug use—otherwise known as recurrent drug use—causing harm to their health, causing psychological problems, and or causing social problems that put them at risk of those dangers.
 In 2015, substance use disorders resulted in 307,400 deaths, up from 165,000 deaths in 1990.
 Of these, the highest numbers are from alcohol use disorders at 137,500, opioid use disorders at 122,100 deaths, amphetamine use disorders at 12,200 deaths, and cocaine use disorders at 11,100.

 Classification

 Public health definitions

 Public health practitioners have attempted to look at substance use from a broader perspective than the individual, emphasizing the role of society, culture, and availability.
 Some health professionals choose to avoid the terms alcohol or drug "abuse" in favor of language considered more objective, such as "substance and alcohol type problems" or "harmful/problematic use" of drugs.
 The Health Officers Council of British Columbia — in their 2005 policy discussion paper, A Public Health Approach to Drug Control in Canada — has adopted a public health model of psychoactive substance use that challenges the simplistic black-and-white construction of the binary (or complementary) antonyms "use" vs. "abuse".
 This model explicitly recognizes a spectrum of use, ranging from beneficial use to chronic dependence.